pacifics/PassDao/README.md

-# PASS Decentralized Autonomous Organization
+# The DAPP of PASS DAO

 =